 - Select O2 PPM/% Calibration.

-For units configured to display in percent rather than PPM, calibration gas values are still required:
+Percentage (%) O2 units.
+For units configured to display in percent rather than PPM, calibration gas values are still entered:

 - Enter the concentration value from your test gas canister (typically 1%) into the "0–2% O2 Calibration Gas" field.